FAQ

 Q: What are Evaluations, and how to they work?

 All players signing up for AAA and the Majors are evaluated over two days by a number of league-appointed evaluators.
-They are not a try-outs, but rather a tool to help the league and coaches form balanced and competitive teams.
+They are not a try-out, but rather a tool to help the league and coaches form balanced and competitive teams.
 As only AAA and Majors games are competitive, only AAA and Majors players are evaluated.
 There are no evaluations for Bubba Bat or Coach Pitch.
-All players who sign up for Ipswich Little League will be placed on a team.
+All players who sign up for Ipswich Little League in the spring will be placed on a team.

 Q: How are teams formed?